Mexican Americans: Food and drink

 Mexican Americans have influenced American cuisine, burritos, enchiladas, guacamole, nachos, tacos, tamales, and tortillas, are regular in American vernacular.
 The cuisines of New Mexican and Tex-Mex are native to the cuisine of the Southwestern United States, and Mexican cuisine has influenced Californian cuisine.
+Mexican American cuisine, including dishes, snacks, seasonings, and cultural traditions, has significantly influenced American cuisine.
+Tortillas have risen to become the second most popular packaged bread, while salsa consistently outsells ketchup as a condiment in the United States.
+Mexican cuisine is now recognized as one of the "top three" ethnic cuisines, alongside Italian cuisine and Chinese cuisine, in the preferences of Americans.
+Additionally, American fast food chains like Chipotle Mexican Grill and Taco Bell have popularized the concept of Mexican cuisine, making it widely recognized in the United States.